Life Coaches: Does Your Self Introduction Connect with Dream Clients?

 4) The hard truth: within this particular networking group, they’re simply not ‘your people’.
 Whew!
 Now, you can move on and try out other groups.

-If, like Stefi, you often feel unprepared and a bit stressed when it’s your turn to tell a networking group who-you-are and what-you-do.
-Or, to make a self introduction in a new online group, like on Facebook.
+If you often feel unprepared and a bit stressed when it’s your turn to tell a networking group who-you-are and what-you-do.
+Or, to make a self introduction in a new online group.
+Take a breath.

 Stop dreading these moments!
-Instead, follow the above 5 steps so you can craft a self introduction that results in follow ups, calls, inquiries, and all that good stuff.
+Instead, follow the above 5 steps so you can craft a self intro that results in follow ups, calls, inquiries, and all that good stuff.

 Remember, you’re the boss.
 You can make your elevator speech in whatever format makes you the most comfortable.

-Now, you’ll be ready with a nicely polished elevator pitch to test out on your next virtual (or real life) networking event that has your dream clients saying, “Wow, tell me more!”.
+Now, you’ll be ready with a nicely polished elevator pitch to test out on your next virtual (or real life) networking event that has future dream clients saying, “Wow, tell me more!”.

 ~Cynthia